Nelson section: Belgrove–Motupiko

 It was not until 9 September 1890 that the New Zealand Midland Railway Company put out a call for tenders for the construction of the next section of the line from Belgrove to the Motueka Valley.
 The successful tenderer was a Wellington-based contractor Allan Maguire, who was awarded the contract in early October.

 One local who took particular interest in the progress of construction was Francis Trask, Mayor of Nelson from December 1890 until 1900.
 From 1891, he arranged annual visits to the construction site for his councillors.
 By the time they visited the site in March 1892, the Spooners Range tunnel had been advanced to 640 m at the northern end and 240 m at the southern end with only 520 m remaining.
 It was expected that the tunnel could be holed through by 24 May, but because of delays due to bad weather and a large landslide, this did not happen until 9 June.
 Work continued on the tunnel through into the following year, with the lining completed on 14 June 1893.
 The formation up to the tunnel was finished the following December.

 It was here that progress stopped.
 No contracts had been let for the ballasting or plate laying of the formation completed thus far or the continuation of the line beyond the tunnel.
 The funds allocated to this section of the line had not been fully spent, yet the company in charge of the project was declared bankrupt.
 In a surprise move, the government seized the company's assets on 25 May 1895 and declared its intention to proceed with the contract on the company's behalf.
 It was not until November 1895 that work resumed when six men started preparations for the next stage of construction which started in March 1896.
 Forty men were assigned to complete the contract over the following year.
 A series of excursion trips were organised for 1 February 1897 to mark the occasion of trains being able to travel through the tunnel.

 Because the contracts that had been let thus far terminated just beyond the tunnel, a temporary station was established there, but it was obvious to all concerned that the line would need to be extended to a commercially useful centre beyond this point for the section beyond Belgrove to be viable.
 Various delays held up further progress, including obtaining records from the defunct New Zealand Midland Railway Company and deciding on the most suitable route, so it was not until November 1898 that trains could use the new extension and 1899 before the entire Belgrove–Motupiko section was handed over to the Railways Department for normal services.
-The first official train for Motupiko departed Nelson on 2 March 1899 carrying Railways Department officials who inspected the line along the way.
+Scheduled services from Nelson to Motupiko commenced on 1 March 1899.
+On 2 March, the General Manager of New Zealand Railways (Thomas Ronayne) and chief engineer (Mr. Lowe) carried out an inspection of bridges, the tunnel and other works along the route.